football-kowshik/sentimeter/README.md

 # sentimeter

-> Tracking the Mood of Indian Football.
+> Sentiment doesn’t score goals, but it creates the ecosystem where future goal-scorers are born and supported.

 ## About